Razor burn: Gillette ad stirs online uproar

 The two-minute ad from Procter & Gamble's razor brand shows men and boys engaging in bullying and sexual harassment and encourages men to "say the right thing" and "act the right way."
 Taking on bullying, sexual harassment and toxic masculinity is a big task for a razor brand.
 Many critics took to social media saying it was insulting to men and laden with stereotypes.

-The uproar comes as Gillette battles upstarts like Harrys Razors, Dollar Shave Club, and others for millennial dollars.
+The uproar comes as Gillette battles upstarts like Harry's, Dollar Shave Club and others for millennial dollars.
 Gillette controlled about 70 percent of the U.S. market a decade ago.
 Last year, its market share dropped to below 50 percent, according to Euromonitor

 Allen Adamson, co-founder of branding firm Metaforce, called the ad a "hail Mary" pass from the 117-year-old company.
 But he added that online buzz, whether positive or negative, rarely makes a long-term difference for a marketer since memory fades quickly.